ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Node.js version 8 environment with IBM SDKs
 {: #openwhisk_ref_javascript_environments_8}
-The Node.js version 8.11.3 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:8` when creating or updating an action.
+The Node.js version 8.12.0 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:8` when creating or updating an action.

-The following packages are pre-installed in the Node.js version 8.11.3 environment:
+The following packages are pre-installed in the Node.js version 8 environment:
   - [amqplib v0.5.2](https://www.npmjs.com/package/amqplib) - A library for making AMQP 0-9-1 clients for Node.JS.
   - [apn v2.2.0](https://www.npmjs.com/package/apn) - A Node.js module for interfacing with the Apple Push Notification service.
   - [async v2.6.1](https://www.npmjs.com/package/async) - Provides functions for working with asynchronous functions.
   - [bent v1.1.0](https://www.npmjs.com/package/bent) - Functional HTTP client for Node.js w/ async/await.
-  - [body-parser v1.18.3](https://www.npmjs.com/package/body-parser) - Node.js body parsing middleware.
-Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
+  - [bodyparser v1.18.3](https://www.npmjs.com/package/body-parser) - Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
   - [btoa v1.2.1](https://www.npmjs.com/package/btoa) - A port of the browser's btoa function.
   - [cassandra-driver v3.5.0](https://www.npmjs.com/package/cassandra-driver) - DataStax Node.js Driver for Apache Cassandra.
   - [cloudant v1.10.0](https://www.npmjs.com/package/cloudant) - This is the official Cloudant library for Node.js.
   - [@cloudant/cloudant v2.3.0](https://www.npmjs.com/package/cloudant) - This is the official Cloudant library for Node.js.
-  - [commander v2.16.0](https://www.npmjs.com/package/commander) - The complete solution for node.js command-line interfaces.
+  - [commander v2.18.0](https://www.npmjs.com/package/commander) - The complete solution for node.js command-line interfaces.
   - [composeaddresstranslator v1.0.4](https://www.npmjs.com/package/composeaddresstranslator) - Address translator from Compose UI or API for Scylla databases.
   - [consul v0.34.0](https://www.npmjs.com/package/consul) - A client for Consul, involving service discovery and configuration.
   - [cookie-parser v1.4.3](https://www.npmjs.com/package/cookie-parser) - Parse Cookie header and populate req.cookies with an object keyed by the cookie names.